mentalblank/rdt-client/README.md

-# Real-Debrid Torrent Client
+# RDT-Client

-This is a web interface to manage your torrents on Real-Debrid, AllDebrid, Premiumize TorBox or DebridLink.
+This is a web interface to manage your torrents on Real-Debrid, AllDebrid, Premiumize, TorBox or DebridLink.
 It supports the following features:

 - Add new torrents through magnets or files
 - Download all files from Real-Debrid, AllDebrid, Premiumize or TorBox to your local machine automatically